What Is a Project Brief? and How Do You Use It in Software Development?

 From the perspective of a software development team, and the client that is hiring the team – whether they are outsourcing or establishing an in-house team – it is important that both parties recognize and abide by the standards that are relevant to their project.
 Failure to do so can lead to costly penalties, a loss of reputation, reduced customer satisfaction, and even government intervention.

-Also, the standards are developed in collaboration with leading industry experts, whose knowledge and expertise help the ISO and other organizations establish frameworks that consider every facet of a specific industry.
+The standards are developed in collaboration with leading industry experts, whose knowledge and expertise help the ISO and other organizations establish frameworks that consider every facet of a specific industry.
 And, of course, software engineering is no exception to this rule.
 In fact, the ISO website clearly states that developing an international standard takes about three years to complete.

 To help give you a better idea of the acceptance criteria that applies to software engineering, here are just a few of the most common ISO standards.

-The ISO/IEC/IEEE 90003:2018 standard provides guidance to organizations that need to apply the ISO 9001:2015 standard to their software application.
+The ISO/IEC/IEEE 90003:2018 standard provides guidance to organizations that need to apply the ISO 9001:2015 standard to their software system.

 What does this mean exactly?
 For developers that are establishing a software quality management system, they can use the ISO/IEC/IEEE 90003:2018 standard as a point of reference.
 This will make sure that the quality management system in their software application meets both customer and applicable statutory and regulatory requirements.

-As the label implies, the purpose of ISO/IEC 15939 is to establish the software measurement processes that companies should follow to measure the different activities of a software product.
+As the label implies, the purpose of ISO/IEC 15939 is to establish the software measurement processes that companies should follow in order to measure the different activities of a software product.
 It is also designed to elaborate on measurement processes from ISO/IEC 15288 and ISO/IEC 12207.

 The standard helps stakeholders define the measurement activities that they will conduct to determine what measurement information is required, how to apply the measurement and static analysis results, and how to decide if the analysis results are valid.

 ISO/IEC 14143 is a standard that is broken up into several parts.
 According to the official ISO website, this standard “defines the concepts of FSM (Functional Size Measurement),” where software sizing is the act of determining the size of a software application.
-This information is then used to implement other software project management activities into that software.
+This information is then used to implement other software project management activities into that project.

 Previous forms of functional size measuring involved counting the lines of code in a software’s codebase, but since then, the method has evolved to consider factors outside of the number of lines of code, such as Use Case-based software sizing, which involves counting the number and characteristics of use cases found in a software application.

-This approach results in an improved end user experience, as the functional user requirements are clearly identified and prioritized to provide the best possible user experience.
+This approach results in an improved end-user experience, as the functional user requirements are clearly identified and prioritized to provide the best possible user experience.

-In addition, compliance experts will develop, implement, and enforce policies and standards to help the organization avoid legal ramifications and reputational loss.
+In addition, the compliance experts will develop, implement, and enforce policies and standards to help the organization avoid legal ramifications and reputational loss.

 What’s more, a compliance expert, when brought in to support a DevOps software engineering environment, can help consult the development team early on in the process.
 This way, compliance will be at the forefront of each team member’s mind, and they will know what to do to make sure that their contribution to the project meets all requirements.